Can Marvel Studios interpret a Wuxia story for the global market? Shang-Chi and the Legend of the Ten Rings suggests that it can.

 Beautiful as the Wuxia-inspired fight choreography was, at times, it does feel too eager to replicate Chinese periodic productions too.

 But like I said earlier, the end balance was tasteful.
 This is a Wuxia/Xianxia story viewed through the MCU lens.
 Also built on a formula that’s long-familiar and thrilling to audiences worldwide, without excessive exotifications or racial shading.

-More notably, I feel the reworked character of Xu Wenwu, so splendid played by Tony Leung, explores the classic conundrums of Chinese families.
-The character is still villainous, of course, and in its own way, this exploration ventures into certain areas of stereotyping.
+More notably, I feel the reworked character of Xu Wenwu, so splendid played by Tony Leung, thoroughly explores the classic conundrums of Chinese families.
+The character is still villainous, of course, and admittedly, this exploration sometimes strays into certain areas of convenient stereotyping.

 But Wenwu’s ambiguous expectations of his son highlight one of the key challenges of Chinese fathers, one that is still quite real in today’s world.
 Without giving away spoilers, let’s just say the trailers were slyly deceptive.
 The man didn’t want his boy back at his side as a henchman.
 He certainly didn’t want his son back to assume leadership too.

 Similarly, Simu Liu does a praiseworthy job portraying the “son” trapped by these family expectations.
 He’s a little uneven in between humour and heroic moments.
 But like other MCU leads, I’m sure he will eventually perfect his persona in future features.
 He may even outshine more famous names.

 Check out my other snappy movie reviews.

 What is Morris?
 That adorable, face-less pet?
 He’s a Dijiang!